nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 * **Alternative 1 (current choice):** Perform the check in `Schedule`.
     * Pros: Easy to implement.
     * Pros: Consistent throughout the system as it does not make any sense to have a schedule with a `StartTime` after its `EndTime`.
-    * Cons: Have to throw and handle the exception if an invalid schedule is being created.
+    * Cons: Have to handle the exception if an invalid schedule is being created.

 * **Alternative 2:** Perform the check in `AddScheduleCommand`.
     * Pros: Allows for flexibility in the constraints.
-    * Cons: Have to repeatedly perform this check everytime a new `Schedule` is being created.
+    * Cons: Have to repeatedly write logic perform this check everywhere a new `Schedule` is being created.

 ### \[Proposed\] Data archiving